Subvention Grants Programs

 - Routine author activities, such as indexing, or page and reprint costs of articles in professional journals are not covered.

-- If the book is not published, the author and publisher agree to reimburse the funds back to the University.
+- If the book is not published, the author is expected to return the subvention grant to the University.

 To apply for a subvention grant, faculty authors should submit the following items: